Guns found after disturbance involving juveniles outside Indiana State Fair gate

 Inside of a backpack allegedly carried by the 16-year-old, officers found three handguns, according to Lawrence police.

-News 8 reached out to the state fair’s public relations for comment but did not immediately hear back.
+News 8 reached out to the state fair’s public relations for comment but did not hear back Monday.